Azure/API-Management/changelogs/api-management-service.md

 ## Release - API Management service: December 2022

 A regular Azure API Management service update was started on December 8, 2022.
-It may take several weeks for your API Management service to receive the update.
+This release will continue to roll out through January 2023.

 ### New features, fixes, and improvements